jaeyk/ethnic-media-911-shock/README.md

 # ITS-Text-Classification

-**A Showcase of How Machine Learning Can Be Used to Provide Essential Data for Causal Inference**
+**A showcase of how machine learning can create essential data for causally identifying the long-term effects of threats on marginalized populations**

 - Co-author: [Andrew Thompson](https://sites.northwestern.edu/athompson/) (Notre Dame)
 - RAs: [Carlos Ortiz](https://www.linkedin.com/in/carlosortizdev/), [Sarah Santiago](https://www.linkedin.com/in/sarah-santiago-7a297b18a/), and [Vivek Datta](https://www.linkedin.com/in/vivek-datta/)
 - [Slides](https://docs.google.com/presentation/d/15IQNQk62wA4hmqkxZuCX3csvi2nc_jNizqurOaQSeEI/edit?usp=sharing) (presented at [the joint PaCSS and PolNet 2020 conference](https://web.northeastern.edu/nulab/pacss/))

 ## Motivation

-Past studies have also looked at how threats induce information seeking ([Valentino et al. 2008](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1467-9221.2008.00625.x?casa_token=AFdpYAvh0rUAAAAA%3AlZ4OrLYGOUc3s-GkdnMusZVZ1d6SDJWSB84H7zu6T7alT3TeAZgR6hx_6M7-QaD-3l2ON1JiaKWyt-A), [Gadarian and Albertson 2013](https://onlinelibrary.wiley.com/doi/full/10.1111/pops.12034?casa_token=jRK3KrzsfR4AAAAA%3AMds8LYY6-Ld62cLOBnXd68_WIitzqqUGX3IvfWajNlfwkU3aUrPGdE1y27Hj8MIcoQgEEilVe5xkCj4) ).
-Yet, most of these studies were done using associational analyses or survey experiments.
-Our study contributes to this literature by using novel data (text) and methods (a combination of machine learning and causal inference) that **improve both the internal and external validity of the research design**.
+Although threat has long been considered a central concept in the social sciences, the quantitative scholarship on threat has been limited in its scope.
+Previous studies have mainly focused on how threats influence majority group members because existing opinion data, such as the American National Election Studies or the General Social Survey, contain only small fractions of observations of minority populations.
+This study provides a solution to this long-standing problem in the literature by combining a natural experiment with machine learning.

 ## Research Design